anyscale/templates/templates/endpoints_v2/README.md

 This command generates 2 files - an LLM config file (saved in `model_config/`) and a Ray Serve config file (`serve_TIMESTAMP.yaml`) that you can reference and re-run in the future.

-## Step 2 - Run the model locally in the Workspace
+## Step 2 - Run the model locally in the workspace

 If you didn't start the serve application in the previous step, you can start it using the following command (replace the file name with the generated `serve_` file name):